-• John 5-This does not tell us directly which Feast this is, but it says, v 1: "After these things there was a Feast of the Jews, and Jesus went up to Jerusalem."
+John 5:1 does not tell us directly which Feast this is, but it says: "After these things there was a Feast of the Jews, and Jesus went up to Jerusalem."

 If it's after Pentecost then this has got to be one of the fall festival Holy Days.
-There are no Feasts between Pentecost and the fall festival Holy Days.
-There is one day of fasting and mourning-actually two days-the ninth and tenth of Ab.
-How many remember what the ninth and tenth of Ab are?
-According to the Hebrew calendar?
-The ninth and tenth of Ab are the two days in which Jerusalem fell-during the days of Nebuchadnezzar and also during the days of Titus when it fell in 70 A.D.-on those same two days.
+There are no Feasts between Pentecost and the fall Holy Days.
+There are two days of fasting and mourning, the ninth and tenth of Ab.
+According to the Hebrew calendar the ninth and tenth of Ab are the two days in which Jerusalem fell: during the days of Nebuchadnezzar and also during the days of Titus when it fell in $70{\rm AD}$ .

-Now, just a little sideline here: After the Jews came back out of captivity from Babylon, which was in the 400s B.C. they set aside the ninth and tenth of Ab as a day of fasting and prayer for Jerusalem.
+Sidebar: After the Jews came back out of captivity from Babylon, which was in the $400s{\rm B.C.}$ they set aside the ninth and tenth of Ab as a day of fasting and prayer for Jerusalem.
 On that day they would read the Lamentations of Jeremiah.
 This was established in the regular routine reading in the synagogues.
 In the synagogues they have regular, routine readings of various parts of the Scriptures all through the year.
-Every year when they come to the ninth and tenth of Ab then they, as a congregation, gather together and they read the Lamentations of Jeremiah.
+Every year when they come to the ninth and tenth of Ab they, as a congregation, gather together and they read the Lamentations of Jeremiah.

-When Jerusalem fell again in 70 A.D. all of the Jews scattered around the world, meeting in their synagogues-were doing what?
-Reading what was actually taking place in Jerusalem when Titus was conquering Jerusalem and destroying the Temple.
+When Jerusalem fell again in $70{\rm A.D.}$ all of the Jews scattered around the world, meeting in their synagogues were reading what was actually taking place in Jerusalem when Titus was conquering Jerusalem and destroying the Temple.
 You talk about a literal fulfillment of prophecy in their lives.
-The very day they were reading those words, it fell in 70 A.D.
+The very day they were reading those words it fell in $70{\rm A.D.}$

-That is the only event between Pentecost and then beginning with Trumpets is the ninth and tenth of Ab.
+That is the only event between Pentecost and Trumpets, the ninth and tenth of Ab.
 So it is not a Feast per se.
-Where it says here in John 5:1: "After these things there was a Feast of the Jews...
-[Notice they have even referring to Lev.
-23 if you have a marginal reference in your Bible] ... and Jesus went up to Jerusalem."
-And we know that He healed the man that had the infirmity for 38-years.
+Where it says: "After these things there was a Feast of the Jews... [referring to Lev.
+23] ...and Jesus went up to Jerusalem."

+We know that He healed the man that had the infirmity for 38-years.
 He was accused of breaking the Sabbath.
-He didn't break the Sabbath, however.
-But, one thing that gives us a clue that this is the fall festival season-though it doesn't tell us the exact day-is because it talks about 'judgment.'
+He didn't break the Sabbath, however, but one thing that gives us a clue that this is the fall festival season-though it doesn't tell us the exact day-is because it talks about 'judgment.'
 It talks about 'resurrection.'

-So let's pick this up in v 22: "For the Father judges no one, but has committed all judgment to the Son..."
-Now, why had God the Father committed all judgment to Jesus Christ?
-Because Christ was a human being, and He understands human nature.
+Verse 22: "For the Father judges no one, but has committed all judgment to the Son."
+Why had God the Father committed all judgment to Jesus Christ?
+Because Christ was a human being, and He understands human nature!
 He also understands from firsthand experience what it is like to overcome Satan the devil.

-So He knows what the temptations are.
-He knows what the weakness of the flesh is.
-He knows how people can succumb to those things.
-That's why judgment is given to Him; because He has experienced it.
+- He knows what the temptations are

+- He knows what the weakness of the flesh is

+- He knows how people can succumb to those things

+That's why judgment is given to Him, because He has experienced it.

-Then of course, we all-every one of our lives-we're much more moderate in our judgments-aren't we?-when we've experience something that we have done that we ought not do.
-And now we're confronted with the situation: How do we handle it when we have to have authority to handle it with someone-either our children or someone we're living with, whatever?
+Then, of course, we all-in every one of our lives-are much more moderate in our judgments when we've experience something that we have done that we ought not do.
+Now we're confronted with the situation: How do we handle it when we have to have authority to handle it with someone?
+Either our children or someone we're living with, whatever?
 Yet, now then, we have to handle the situation in a proper way.
 How do we handle it when we've had the experience?

 - with more understanding

 - with more mercy

 - with more readiness to forgive

-- -and that's why all judgment is given to Christ.
+-and that's why all judgment is given to Christ.